 Distribution and status

-Found in a few sites on Kangaroo Island and the lower South-east, growing in damp areas such as lagoons, waterholes and swamps.
+Found in a few sites on Kangaroo Island and the lower South-east in South Australia, growing in damp areas such as lagoons, waterholes and swamps.
 Also found in Victoria and Tasmania.
 Native.
 Rare in South Australia.
 Common in the other States.

 Herbarium regions: Kangaroo Island, South Eastern